ccsuexs450/power-cycle/README.md

 "sudo tar -xvzf power-cycle-1.0.tar.gz"

-To create the database the innit_db.py script must be ran after each new installation.
+Unpacking the tar file should create the "cycle.db" file located in the powercycle/ directory.
+If this file isn't installed a database will have to be manually created.
+To create the database run the init_db.py.
 This only needs to be done once.
-After a fresh install change directories in the terminal to the "powercycle" directory where the init_db.py script is located.
+After a fresh install change directories in the terminal to the "powercycle/" directory where the init_db.py script is located.
 Run the script in this location by typing into the terminal the following command:

 "python3 init_db.py"